 '''

 typedef TNC MessageType TNC MessageTypeList;

+typedef TNC VendorID TNC VendorIDList;

+typedef TNC MessageSubtype TNC MessageSubtypeList;

 '''

-The TNC_MessageTypeList type is mapped to a pointer.
-The value NULL is allowed for a TNC MessageTypeList only where explicitly permitted in this specification.
+The TNC MessageTypeList, TNC VendorIDList, and TNC MessageSubtypeList types are mapped to a pointer.
+The value NULL is allowed for these types only where explicitly permitted in this specification.